 - Brown Pap

-This is one of the most common baby foods used to weaning babies in Nigeria.
+This is one of the most common baby foods used to wean babies in Nigeria.
 It is like our very own English version of custard.
-This highly nutritious meal is made from a combination of corn, millet and guinea corn.
-It provides your baby with the right amounts of carbohydrate, proteins, and vitamins necessary for growth.
+This highly nutritious meal is made from a combination of corn, millet, and guinea corn.
+It provides your baby with the right amounts of carbohydrates, proteins, and vitamins necessary for growth.

 - Kunu Geida